 The Board is of sufficient size to discharge its responsibilities and allow changes to the Board's composition to be managed without undue disruption.
 The Board believes that based on Bank's size and operations, it possesses the right balance of executive and non-executive directors.
 The Constitution of the Bank allows for the Board to have a minimum of 7 Directors and a maximum of 9 Directors.
-During the year, there have been three new appointments namely Ms. Priyadarsini Kini, Ms. Yi Jing (Bonnie) Qiu and Mr. Rajiv Gopaul.
-The appointments of Ms. Kini and Qiu have had the result of an improved gender balance in the Board composition.
+During the year, there has been one new appointment namely Mr. Jonathon Lee, which took effect on 1 December 2021.
+Mr. Lee is a replacing Mr. Mark Prothero who has retired from the HSBC Group on 31 August 2021, and also from the Board of the Bank.